openconnectivityfoundation/development-support/otgc/README.md

 - go the folder where the apk is downloaded.
 - click to install the apk

-further installation instructions can be found at:
+Further installation instructions can be found at:

 https://github.com/openconnectivityfoundation/development-support/blob/master/otgc/TLAB-WTS-UM-21%20-%20OTGC_System_Description_and_Setup_v1.1.pdf